valgur/xtr/docs-src/quickstart.rst

     xtr::logger log;

-    xtr::sink s = log.get_sink("Main");
+    xtr::source s = log.get_source("Main");

-Writing to the log, blocking if the sink is full, reading the timestamp in the background thread [#timestamps]_:
+Writing to the log, blocking if the source is full, reading the timestamp in the background thread [#timestamps]_:

 .. code-block:: c++

     XTR_LOG(s, "Hello world");

-Write to the log, discarding the message if the sink is full, reading the timestamp in the background thread:
+Write to the log, discarding the message if the source is full, reading the timestamp in the background thread:

 .. code-block:: c++